 What does laser tattoo removal cost?

 Before treating your tattoo, Dr. Bentkover will see you in consultation to discuss how reasonable it may or may not be to treat your particular tattoo.
-The cost of the consultation is $100, which is applied to your treatment The cost of treatment varies depending which laser is used and on the size of the tattoo.
+The cost of the consultation is $100, which is applied to your treatment.
+The cost of treatment varies depending on which laser is used and on the size of the tattoo.
 We set the same standards for the effectiveness and safety of this procedure as we do for any other procedure we perform.
 As with any cosmetic procedure, the cheapest solution is often not be the best solution.
 Treatments with lower powered, less effective lasers, administered by unlicensed personnel may cost less but may require more treatments:

 R-20 Laser Tattoo Removal Laser

 R-20 is a treatment technique that may shorten the amount of time it takes to remove your tattoo with an Alexandrite laser.
 When the laser treats the tattoo, the skin over the tattoo temporarily takes on a whitish appearance.
 This is probably from gas that forms under the skin, blocking further attempts for the laser to “see” the pigment.
 If you wait about 20 minutes, this will clear, allowing re-treatment of the tattoo the same day.